RoaaEmadEldin/LibraryManagementSystem/README.md

 # Library Management System
-This Java Swing-GUI application is designed to efficiently manage library operations for both admins and users.
+This Java JavaFX-GUI application is designed to efficiently manage library operations for both admins and users.
 This application needs  Below are the functionalities that the system provides:
 <br>

 ## Common Functionalities between Admins and Users